 By getting your WMS partner involved during your warehouse redesign or build, they can work together with your team (who will use the system on a daily basis) to ensure that the WMS configuration you’ve decided on meets their needs.
 This not only helps you with change management and getting staff buy-in, but it means that your team can give their input into the process so that the processes that get implemented are well thought out, are possible to execute and align with the facility design principles.

-Often when you bring your WMS partner in after the warehouse design is complete, you may encounter misalignment between the design, the software and what is possible, which is likely to result in changes that could have been avoided.
+When you bring your WMS partner in after the warehouse design is complete, implementing a WMS is more challenging.
+You may encounter misalignment between the design, the software and what is possible, which is likely to result in changes that could have been avoided.

 During the design process, your WMS partner should help you understand complex functional capabilities that will assist your warehouse consultants and engineers design within the system capabilities.